curiousoffice/playbook/README.rst

 Objectives
 ~~~~~~~~~~

-Ensure that systems deployed by Sophilabs have a high performance, are scalable
+Ensure that systems deployed by Sophilabs are high performing, scalable
-and are always available; and that the deployment processes are traceable,
+and always available; and that deployment processes are traceable,
 visible, reversible and reliable.

 **Systems**